kimblim/kimblim/README.md

 I have a lot of experience in creating accessible user interfaces and I consider myself a "local expert" while knowing there is always a lot more to learn within the field.
 Usability is also one area that I like to participate in — technology is worthless unless it's actually beneficial and easy to use for the users.

 ## My previous experiences include ...
+* managing the Design Systems Team for the Peakon product at Workday.
 * helping make sure that the new Danish national log-in system for businesses, MitID Erhverv, is WCAG compliant.
 * building the frontend for a national newspaper's website and their newsletter platform.
 * helping create a few component libraries and design systems for clients.
 For those I've been using either [Fractal](https://fractal.build/) or [Storybook](https://storybook.js.org/)